-As at April 30, 2015, the Company held guaranteed investment certificates of \$13,751,540 subject to early redemption rights, and earning income at an average rate of 1.35%.
+As at October 31, 2015, the Company held guaranteed investment certificates of \$9,076,249 subject to early redemption rights and earning income at interest rates ranging from 0.90% to 1.35%.
 These investments bear interest at fixed rates subject to change for earlier maturities.
-As well, the loans receivable of \$185,996 bear interest at fixed rates.
+Loans receivable bear interest at fixed rates.
 All other financial assets are non-interest bearing.
-A 1% increase in interest rates, based on the balance of cash, cash equivalents and fixed income investments at April 30, 2015, would result in an increase in annual interest income of approximately \$150,000.
-All liabilities as at April 30, 2015 are non-interest bearing.
+A 1% increase in interest rates, based on the balance of cash, cash equivalents and fixed income investments at October 31, 2015, would result in an increase in annual interest income of approximately \$97,000.
+All liabilities as at October 31, 2015 are non-interest bearing.